 You will need:

-- 120 UCAS tariff points with 80 points from one A2 qualification OR
+- 48 UCAS points with 32 points from one A-Level qualification OR

-- 120 UCAS tariff points from BTEC Level 3 Diploma in Music Technology OR
+- 48 UCAS points from Music Technology BTEC Level 3 Extended Diploma OR

 - Equivalent Level 3 qualification.

-Entry is subject to a successful interview, and you will be required to produce a portfolio of work showing a broad range of experience in music technology (recording, sequencing, performing).
-If you do not have experience, we offer several relevant part-time courses that could help you to gain the skills you need.
+Entry is subject to a successful interview, either face to face or via Skype/telephone.
+Practical examples will need to be sent before the interview and this should be arranged with the interviewer.
+You will be required to produce a portfolio of work showing a broad range of experience in music technology (recording, sequencing, performing).

 During the course you will cover topics including: